sreerammarimuthu/ml-algorithms-from-scratch/README.md

-# Machine Learning Algorithms from scratch
+# ML Algorithms from scratch

 This repository offers three classic machine-learning implementations in pure Python/NumPy, no black-box libraries.
 Including Logistic Regression (SGD), Linear Regression (gradient descent), and ID3 Decision Tree implemented from scratch to break down core concepts through interactive, hands-on exploration.
 So we can see exactly how each algorithm learns from data.
 Transparent, framework-free implementations of essential ML models.